Fun at BallPoint Social Club

 I had a wonderful time at BallPoint Social Club and would highly recommend it.
 The staff were helpful, the space itself is beautiful, the music was good and the games were fun.

-You can also visit their sister properties- Ozone Trampoline park & Village Bowl which I visited a while back, Under the Sea (Children’s PlayGround), and Glitch Virtual Reality.
+You can also visit their sister properties- Ozone Trampoline park & Village Bowl which I visited a while back, Under the Sea (Children’s PlayGround), Rev for virtual racing and Glitch Virtual Reality.

 Check out Village Market’s website for more information and for updates on events happening in the mall.